xiaolichen0/CircularSTAR3D/README.md

 More options for the program can be seen by executing "python3 run_circularSTAR3D.py -h"

+Use "--non-rotate" to generate local alignment from LocalSTAR3D
+Use "--print-PDB n" to generate PDB for top n alignments

 Notice: Make sure the folds "PDB", "STAR3D_struct_info" and the file "CircularSTAR3D.jar" in the same directory.